 I have intentionally, up to this point, not provided a definition for love.
 Part of the reason for that omission was that I found it difficult to produce a single, concise definition that was as expansive as my beliefs surrounding love.
 Beliefs that involve different types of love, and evolutions, depths, breadths, and aberrations.
 Instead I chose to explain my individual beliefs in detail without defining the critical word that anchored those beliefs.
 I knew such evasion renders this blog incomplete and that some day I would need to address the issue.
 In part, I hope to do so now.

 Another reason for me not defining love is that readers of this blog will all have different definitions of their own.
-Defining love can be as difficult as defining a god: it is a very personal endeavor as we can all experience it from our own unique perspective.
+Defining love can be difficult.
+It is a very personal endeavor as we can all experience it from our own unique perspective.
 But of course the fact that we may not agree on a definition of love is no reason not to provide my own definition, based on my own beliefs, that can hopefully provide some clarity to this blog.

 And the last reason for not defining love is that it is a term that is used so pervasively in my culture.
 We not only love our family and friends, but we can also love our smartphone, our car, our country; and that song, or movie.
 Do all of those instances truly represent love?
 I believe they do and so my definition, ideally, would somehow account for all of them.